-Zipped data files contain 1) grid data file (GMT or ASCII), 2) JPG and PDF of image, and 3) explanatory metadata text file (identical to linked file listed below).
+Zipped bathymetry data files contain 1) grid data file (GMT or ASCII), 2) JPG and PDF of image, and 3) explanatory metadata text file.

 Downloadable 1m grid data available on backscatter page

 ArcGIS & ArcReader projects which integrate acoustic & optical data with reference to available terrestrial data.